piotrekwitkowski/event-finder-cloudscape/README.md

 ------

-This is a demo project for learning best practices of the [Cloudscape Design Library](https://cloudscape.design/).
+This is an after-hours demo project for learning best practices of the [Cloudscape Design Library](https://cloudscape.design/).
 It is here today thanks to these great projects:
 - [Vite](https://vitejs.dev/) + [Vitest](https://vitest.dev/)
 - [React](https://reactjs.org/) + [React Router](https://reactrouter.com/)
 - [Typescript](https://www.typescriptlang.org/)